antgonzales/antgonzales.github.io/_posts/2014-05-5-how-to-create-a-loading-screen-animation-with-spinkit.markdown

 ---
 layout: post
-title:  Create a Loading Screen Animation with Spinkit
+title:  Create a CSS Loading Screen Animation with Spinkit
-description: Learn how to create an simple loading screen animation using Spinkit, Modernizr for fallbacks
+description: Learn how to create an simple CSS loading screen animation using Spinkit, Modernizr for fallbacks.
+Create beautiful transitions between your website
 categories:
 - Tutorial
 tags: